Commit451/android-cmake-installer/README.md

 This assumes that the `ANDROID_HOME` is set already in your path.

 # Example
 This script is currently used in [PixelAdjuster](https://github.com/Commit451/PixelAdjuster) if you want to see a full setup.
+If you are using travis-ci to build, it ships with an older version of `libstdc++6` which does not work with Android CMake, so take a look at the `.travis-ci.yml` script to see the workaround.

 License
 --------